Newsbeat: Bulletins

+Updates consist of news and sport.
+The 13:30 bulletin is read by a different newsreader each day due to the main newsreader being on lunch at that time.
+Bulletins are hourly at weekends with one newsreader working throughout the day.

 There was also an entertainment news round up at approximately 07:40 and 09:40 during The Radio 1 Breakfast Show with Nick Grimshaw, often hosted by Sinead Garvan.
-This continued when Nick moved to drivetime with one bulletin at 16:40.
-Entertainment news slots at 12:00 during Jo Whiley's weekday mid-morning, later Fearne Cotton's mid-morning show and at 18:30 during Greg James' show were dropped in 2015.
+This continued when Grimshaw moved to drivetime, with one bulletin at 16:40.
+Entertainment news slots at 12:00 during Jo Whiley's weekday mid-morning, later Fearne Cotton's mid-morning show, and at 18:30 during Greg James' show, were dropped in 2015.

-Until March 2020, breakfast bulletins used to be broadcast to one station (i.e. one for Radio 1 and then one for 1Xtra).
-Now they are all simulcast from 6.30 am right until 5.45 pm.
-The 6.30 am bulletin used to just be on Radio 1, however from September 2020, it is simulcast across Radio 1, 1Xtra and Asian Network.
+Until March 2020, individual breakfast bulletins used to be broadcast to each station.
+Since 2020 the bulletins have been simulcast from 06:30 to 17:45.
+The 06:30 bulletin has been broadcast across Radio 1, 1Xtra and the Asian Network since 2020, having previously been broadcast on Radio 1 only.

-In November 2017, the 16:30 bulletin on weekdays was shortened and the 17:00 bulletin dropped altogether.
+In November 2017, the 16:30 bulletin on weekdays was shortened and the 17:00 bulletin dropped.
 In addition, the 22:00 bulletin was brought forward to 21:00, and the 16:30 and 17:30 bulletins on Saturdays were also dropped.
 The 21:00 bulletin was dropped in 2020 due to the COVID-19 pandemic.

-As of October 2021 the main Newsbeat has been dropped from BBC Asian Network on Monday to Thursday afternoons from 3pm.
-Three-minute bulletins are broadcast at 15:00, 15:30, 16:00, 16:30, 17:00, 17:30 and 17:57.
-This is hosted by a different presenter to BBC Radio 1 and 1 Xtra.

-On Friday afternoons, the BBC Asian Network broadcasts the network Newsbeat bulletins at 15:30 and 16:30 plus the full 17:45 Newsbeat programme.
+From October 2021 to May 2025, the afternoon Newsbeat was dropped from BBC Asian Network on Monday to Thursday afternoons.
+Three-minute bulletins were broadcast each half-hour from 15:00 to 17:57 and was hosted by a different presenter to BBC Radio 1 and 1Xtra.
+However on Friday afternoons, it continued broadcasting the network Newsbeat bulletins at 15:30 and 16:30, plus the full 17:45 programme.

+In October 2024, Newsbeat started changing timestamps for its weekday bulletins; breakfast headlines were read for two minutes instead of three, whilst the rest of the day saw bulletins read for three minutes instead of two.
+There was no change for weekends and bank holidays, as bulletins continue to be read for two minutes per hour.

 The current bulletin times are as follows:

 Bank holidays follow a weekend bulletin schedule.
 Weekdays during the Christmas and New Year period follow a weekend bulletin schedule with the addition of bulletins at 16:30 and 17:30.
-Bulletins on Christmas Day are hourly from 08:30 to 12:30.
+Bulletins on Christmas Day are hourly from 08:30 to 10:30.

 Location

 In keeping with its specific targeting of young audiences, Newsbeat had its own set of reporters and studios based at Radio 1 in Broadcasting House in London.
-Since 2022, the programme is based at The Mailbox in Birmingham, as part of the BBC's effort to move some of its services outside of London.
+Since 2022, the programme is based at The Mailbox in Birmingham, as part of the BBC's effort to move some of its services away from London.

 Many of the stories produced by Newsbeat are reported by other programmes across BBC News.

-Newsreaders and reporters

-There are various presenters and reporters on Newsbeat including Roisin Hastie, who took over from Tina Daheley as newsreader on Radio 1 Breakfast with Greg James and Ben Mundy who took over from Chris Smith as the main host of the 1245 and 1745 programmes in August 2018.
-Various presenters below, have additional roles.